 Attn: CEMVN-OD-SE, MVN-2012-2806-EOO

 7400 Leake Avenue, New Orleans, LA 70118

 Virtual Community Conversations

-The Louisiana Trustee Implementation Group, CPRA, and the Environmental Law Institute have partnered to host a dialogue—facilitated by the Restore the Mississippi River Delta—to provide information on the Mid-Barataria Sediment Diversion.
-These virtual meetings provided the public with informal opportunities to learn and ask questions about the project and the permitting process.
+The Louisiana Trustee Implementation Group, CPRA, and the Environmental Law Institute have partnered to host dialogues—facilitated by the Restore the Mississippi River Delta—to provide information on the Mid-Barataria Sediment Diversion.
+These virtual meetings are providing the public with informal opportunities to learn and ask questions about the project and the permitting process.
 Recordings of the meetings can be found on the Coastal Protection and Restoration Authority website.

 Additional Background Information and Links